Widex Vs. Oticon: a 2024 Hearing Aid Brand Comparison

 At first, these two brands look the same.
 The truth, however, is that each uses distinctive technology and offers different features.

 Oticon is widely known as a solid brand that helps individuals hear better and clearer.
 The brand first started business in 1904 when the owner wanted his wife to be able to hear clearly again.
 Since that time, the company has evolved and become a forerunner in the industry.

 Widex is one of the world’s top hearing aid manufacturers and is based in Denmark.
 Established in 1956, this company is younger than Oticon but experienced a huge boost in the 1990s and now distributes products in over 100 countries.
-The brand is also known for using fuel cell technology for better batteries that lasts longer.
-This company also boasts slightly more features than Oticon.
+The brand is also known for using fuel cell technology for better batteries that last longer.

 Advanced Technology Features

-One thing that sets these two brands apart from the competition is the range of technology that goes into making the hearing aids work.
-The companies have spent decades researching technologies, creating mechanisms and implementing new ideas to provide individuals with hearing aids that are designed for those with severe to profound hearing loss.
+One thing that sets these two brands apart from the competition is the range of technology that goes into making their hearing aids work.
+Both Oticon and Widex have devices with tinnitus therapies, smartphone apps, and Bluetooth capabilities.
+They also have certain hearing aids that are designed for those with severe to profound hearing loss.
 With that said, there are some key differences.